-- (A) NAKIMA-KERAU; Age 52; United Church; literate in Pidgin; because medical orderly 1938; appointed Medical Tul Tul for MARILAU in 1945-54; assisted Coastwatcher MASON during World War II; Councillor for this ward 1964-67; was work leader of upgrading of walking tracks from DARATUI; operates small trade store; coffee grower and has coconut plantation in South Nasioi; a village "Pastor" with United Church; a real leader who can achieve things; however, has an ingratiating manner which has annoyed officers on occasions. - (B) BOKORAI-KERAU; Age 56; United Church; brother of MAKINA; Laluai 1945-64; coffee grower; a hard worker; pro-Administration and Councill - (C) LABAKU-BAKE; Age 41; United Church; coffee grower; the village carpenter who is largely responsible for high standard of housing in the village; was of great assistance to Agricultural officers during introduction of coffee; pro-Administration and Council. - (D) DEMARK-BAKE; Age 52; Seventh Day Adventist literate in ridgin; pre-war was carpenter at KAMBUBU S.D.A.
-Mission; during war was cargo carrier at TOROKINA; acts as assistant to brother LABAKU; was "Ward Committee" 1964-67; assisted in surveying of proposed DARATUI-BOXU road; coffee grower; a hard worker, pro-Administration and Council. and Council. - (E) LUNETO-KERAU; Age 71; United Church; assisted Coastwatcher MASON during World War II; the largest land holder in the ward; extremely influential in all village matters; pro-Administration and Council.
+- (b) MARILAU - (A) NAKINA-KERAU; Age 52; United Church; literate in Pidgin; became medical orderly 1938; appointed Medical Tul Tul for MARILAU in 1945-64; assisted Coastwatcher MASON during World War II; Councillor for this ward 1964-67; was work leader of upgrading of walking tracks from DARATUI; operates small trade store; coffee grower and has coconut plantation in South Nasioi; a village "Pastor" with United Church; a real leader who can achieve things; however, has an ingratiating manner which has annoved officers on occasions.
+(B) BOKORAI-KERAU; Age 56; United Church; brother of NAKINA; Luluai 1945-64; coffee grower; a hard worker; pro-Administration and Council.
+(C) LABAKU-BAKE; Age 41; United Church; coffee grower; the village carpenter who is largely responsible for high standard of housing in the village; was of great assistance to Agricultural officers during introduction of coffee; pro-Administration and Council.
+(D) DEMARI-BAKE; Age 52; Seventh Day Adventist literate in Pidgin; pre-war was carpenter at KAMBUBU S.D.A.
+Mission; during was was cargo carrier at TOROKINA; acts as assistant to brother LABAKU; was "Ward Committee" 1964-67; assisted in surveying of proposed DARATUI-BOKU road; coffee grower; a hard worker, pro-Administration and Council. - (E) LUNSIO-KERAU; Age 71; United Church; assisted Coastwatcher MASON during World War II; the largest land holder in the ward; extremely influential in all village matters; pro-Administration and Council.

-1. WARD STRUCTURE Ward No. 14 consists of BANEI and DAMBIVET Villages.

-2. TOTAL POPULATION

-BANKI: 78 males, 67 females, 145 total

-DANBINEI: 17 males, 16 females, 33 total
+- 1. WARD STRUCTURE Ward No. 14 consists of BANEI and DAMBIWEI Villages. - 2.
+TOTAL POPULATION BANEI: 78 males, 67 females, 145 total DAMBIWEI: 17 males, 16 females, 33 total